Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Methods

 Successor features (SFs) are a form of predictive representation that generalize the standard reward-predictive representation (\eqref{eq:q-value}) used in RL to arbitrary feature-predictive representations \cite{carvalho2024predictive}.
 The key assumption of SFs is that reward for goal $\goal$ can be expressed as a dot-product between state-features $\phi(s)$ and a ``preference vector'' $w_{\goal}$ for those features $R_\goal(s) = \phi(s)^{\top} w_{\goal}$, where $\phi(s),w_{\goal} \in \mathbb{R}^{d}$.
 SFs are defined as the predictions of the expected discounted accumulated features $\phi$ under policy $\pi$:

 Action-values can be expressed as a dot-product between SFs and a corresponding preference vector: $Q^{\pi}(s,a,\goal) = \psi^{\pi}(s,a)^{\top}w_{\goal}$.
-To facilitate generalization across tasks and policies, we will consider \textit{Universal} Successor Feature Approximators \cite{borsa2018universal}, which are the analogue of goal-conditioned value functions described above: the function approximator $\hat{\psi}_\theta^\pi(s,a,\goal)$ takes the task as an additional input.
+To facilitate generalization across tasks and policies, we will consider \textit{Universal} Successor Feature Approximators \cite{borsa2018universal}, which are the analogue of goal-conditioned value functions described above where the function approximator takes some reference to the policy for which it is estimating SFs, such as a task parameter $\goal$, as input $\hat{\psi}_\theta^\pi(s,a,\goal)$.

 We assume that the features $\phi(s)$ are additionally defined by encounters with landmark objects.
 In fully observable domains such as JaxMaze (\figref{fig:jaxmaze}), $\phi_k(s) = 1$ every time landmark $k$ is within some radius of the agent (0 otherwise).
 In partially observable domains such as Craftax (\figref{fig:crafter}), landmark features activate when the object is visible to the agent.